 And we need more organizations that provide the place and methods for donors, elected officials and grassroots activists to all participate in meaningful conversation so that we can win elections and enact a positive policy agenda.
 That’s what Democracy Legacy is all about.

-The strength of our side – those fighting for justice, equality and opportunity – is numbers.
+The strength of our side – those fighting for freedom, justice, and equality – is numbers.